 My first degree was in English and Philosophy.
 Subsequently I took a post-graduate teaching certificate (PGCE) in English and Art.
 I also hold an MA in Art History from London University.
 My curatorial career in London began as Curator, Government Art Collection.
 From 1985 to 2005, I was Curator, Modern Collection at the Tate Gallery, latterly Senior Curator and Acting Head of Contemporary Art.
-In addition to planning the inaugural displays for Tate Britain and Tate Modern, I organized the monographic exhibitions Anthony Caro (2005), Bridget Riley (2002), Michael Andrews (1999), Leon Kossoff (1995), and Anthony Caro: Sculpture Towards Architecture (1991).
+In addition to planning the inaugural displays for Tate Britain and Tate Modern, I organized the monographic exhibitions Leon Kossoff (1995), Michael Andrews (1999), Bridget Riley (2002), Anthony Caro (2005) and Anthony Caro: Sculpture Towards Architecture (1991).
 Exhibitions I have curated at other institutions include: Andy Warhol (Jewish Museum and Tolerance Centre, Moscow (2014), Warhol/Icon: The Creation of Image (Byzantine and Christian Museum, Athens (2009), John Hoyland (Royal Academy of Arts, London (1999) and The Transformation of Appearance (Sainsbury Centre for Visual Arts (1991).
 Among several external advisory roles, I am a Trustee of the Royal Academy Chantrey Bequest, a member of the art advisory panel for St Martin in the Fields, and was a member of the AHRC grant awards panel.
-I am a Trustee for various artist estates.

 In addition to numerous exhibition catalogues and other publications (see Selected Publications), recent books include: Giacometti: Pure Presence (2015), The Great War in Portraits (2014), Cindy Sherman (2014), A Guide to Twentieth Century Portraits (2013), Anthony Caro: Presence (2010); Bridget Riley From Life (2010); Pop Art Portraits (2007).